Why Nanotechnology applications can play God´s role?

 Within ten hours, the world would be invaded by an army of 68 thousand million nanobots consuming all the organic and inorganic material to keep reproducing.
 Then, the earth would become a grey planet with no life in two days.

-For Drexler, the real danger of nanotechnology is its military use.
-Of course!
-We don’t want to know what kind of weapons some evil minds can produce with it.
+For Drexler, the real danger of nanotechnology applications can come from its military use.
+No surprise!
+We don’t want to know what kind of weapons those evil minds leading the most powerful nations can produce with it.

 If you want to know how a Grey Goo scenario would look like, you can find some examples in Sci-fi movies like “The day the earth stood still” or TV series like Stargate.

-The future looks promising through Nanotechnology but scary at the same time.
-By having the ability to manipulate particles this way, we will be very close to becoming a kind of gods.
+The future looks promising through Nanotechnology applications usage but scary at the same time.
+By having the ability to manipulate particles this way, we will be very close to becoming a play the God´s role.
 The question is: are we ready to use it responsibly?

 Let's hope our consciousness evolves enough over the next few decades to stop being as self-destructive as we have been until now.
-That is the only way to take advantage of Nanotechnology.
+That is the only way to take advantage of Nanotechnology applications.